 A 2021 study published in the Journal of Aging and Physical Activity found that older adults who regularly used public transit reported higher levels of physical activity compared to those who relied on personal vehicles or limited mobility.
 The study attributed this to the incidental exercise involved in transit use, such as walking to bus stops or climbing stairs to access trains.

-Moreover, transit systems that prioritize accessibility—such as those with low-floor buses, ramps, and priority seating—ensure that retirees with mobility challenges can participate in these activities safely.
-For example, the Minneapolis Green Line’s implementation of level boarding and audio announcements has made it easier for seniors to use the system independently, encouraging regular physical activity.
+Transit systems that prioritize accessibility — low-floor buses, ramps, priority seating — ensure that retirees with mobility challenges can participate in these activities safely.
+The Minneapolis Green Line's level boarding and audio announcements made it easier for seniors to use the system independently — a demonstration that thoughtful accessibility design expands participation across the entire ridership, not only among those with formal disabilities.

 Access to Healthcare and Essential Services